 Over the last decade, an argument over the pros and cons of feeding dogs grain- and corn-free dog food has gotten a lot of publicity, with conflicting answers.

-With so many pet owners trying different diets (like gluten or grain free), it’s only logical for them to eventually start questioning whether these ingredients like corn, wheat or soy should be omitted from their dog’s diet.
-This question puts many dog owners on the hunt for dog food brands that advertise specific “without” recipes, such as:
+With so many pet owners trying different diets (like gluten or grain free), it’s not surprising some of them might wonder whether ingredients like corn, wheat or soy should be omitted from a dog’s diet.
+The question has put many dog owners on the hunt for dog brands that advertise specific “without” recipes such as:

-If you choose to evaluate a dog food that is free of corn, wheat or soy, it’s important to do more than simply look for which ingredients are missing from the label.
-For example, if you want to feed your dog a food that omits corn, you also need to make sure it does contain quality ingredients necessary to provide the complete and balanced nutrition he needs.
+If you choose to evaluate a dog food free of corn, wheat or soy, it’s essential to do more than simply look for which ingredients are missing from the label.
+For example, if you want to feed your dog a food that omits corn, you also need to make sure it contains the quality ingredients necessary to provide the complete and balanced nutrition they need.

-One aspect to evaluate is protein content.
-Look to see if the label claims real meat, poultry or fish as the first ingredient.
-In some cases, you might be able to find a dog food that exceeds minimum standards for protein content.
-In the case of Beyond® dry dog foods, the 18% minimum standard set forth by the Association of American Feed Control Officials (AAFCO) is exceeded.
-Beyond® dry dog foods contain a minimum of 26% protein.
+One aspect is to evaluate the protein content.
+In most cases, you might be able to find a dog food that exceeds minimum standards for protein content set forth by the Association of American Feed Control Officials (AAFCO).

 If you have questions about your dog’s specific nutritional requirements, be sure to consult your veterinarian.